-- 796. For the reasons set out above in relation to the alleged use of a prohibited substance, the Panel is unable to conclude to its comfortable satisfaction that the Athlete transmitted images of his DCFs to any third person during the Sochi Games. - Sample swapping (iii) - 797.
-The IOC submitted that the following elements are indicative of sample swapping: (1) opening of sample bottle indicated by multiple T marks; (2) opening of sample bottle indicated by highly elevated sodium content; and (3) opening of sample bottle indicated by the presence of mixed DNA within a sample.
-Each of these elements must be considered in turn. - 798.
-The Panel considers that the fact that sample bottles were opened would, if established, provide considerable, albeit not automatically conclusive, inferential evidence that urine was substituted. - Multiple T marks indicative of bottle opening (aa) - 799.
+- 797. For the reasons set out above in relation to the alleged use of a prohibited substance, the Panel is unable to conclude to its comfortable satisfaction that the Athlete transmitted images of his DCFs to any third person during the Sochi Games. - (iii) Sample swapping - 798.
+The IOC submitted that the following elements are indicative of sample swapping: (1) opening of sample bottle indicated by multiple T marks; (2) opening of sample bottle indicated by highly elevated sodium content: and (3) opening of sample bottle indicated by the presence of mixed DNA within a sample.
+Each of these elements must be considered in turn. - 799.
+The Panel considers that the fact that sample bottles were opened would, if established, provide considerable, albeit not automatically conclusive, inferential evidence that urine was substituted. - Multiple T marks indicative of bottle opening (aa) - 800.
 The cap of one of the Athlete's B sample bottles revealed multiple T marks in the classification established by Prof. Champod.
-According to the IOC, this forensic result evidences that the Athlete's bottle was surreptitiously opened, and that the only purpose of the opening of the bottle was to substitute the urine collected at the doping control station with clean urine of the Athlete.
-In addition, the Athlete's other B sample bottle was found to have isolated T marks on its cap. - 800.
-As stated above in relation to the use of a prohibited substance, the Panel is unable to conclude on the basis of the presence of T marks that any of the Athlete's bottles were opened. - Elevated sodium content indicative of bottle opening (bb) - 801.
-As stated above, the Athlete's urine samples did not reveal abnormally high levels of sodium and, therefore, the sodium content of the Athlete's urine samples is consistent with the Athlete's account of events and does not provide any evidentiary support for the IOC's allegation that the Athlete used a prohibited substance. - (cc) Mixed DNA indicative of bottle opening - 802.
-As noted above in relation to the use of a prohibited substance, the Athlete's urine samples from the Sochi Games were not found to contain the DNA of any other individuals. - 803.
+According to the IOC, this forensic result evidences that the Athlete's bottle was surreptitiously opened, and that the only purpose of the opening of the bottle was to substitute the urine collected at the doping control station with clean urine of the Athlete. - 801.
+As stated above in relation to the use of a prohibited substance, the presence of multiple T marks does not satisfy the Panel that the Athlete's bottle was opened. - (bb) Elevated sodium content indicative of bottle opening - 802.
+As stated above, the Athlete's urine samples did not reveal abnormally high levels of sodium and, therefore, the sodium content of the Athlete's urine samples is consistent with the Athlete's account of events and does not provide any evidentiary support for the IOC's allegation in relation to bottle opening. - Mixed DNA indicative of bottle opening (cc) - 803.
+As noted above, the Athlete's urine samples from the Sochi Games were not found to contain the DNA of any other individuals. - 804.
 As stated above, in the absence of mixed DNA in the Athlete's samples, no conclusion can be drawn in relation to bottle opening.